Mufalta/Rakamin-KF-Analytics/README.md

 Driven by a quest to gain deeper insights into Kimia Farma's business performance, this project was initiated as a part of a **Big Data Analytics program by Rakamin Academy in collaboration with Kimia Farma**.
 The goal is to analyze key business metrics from 2020 to 2023, providing valuable insights for decision-making.

 The dataset is obtained directly from Kimia Farma's internal records.
 Due to the **sensitive and confidential** nature of the data, the dataset will not publicly shared.
-This analysis aims to generate a comprehensive dashboard in Google Looker Studio, allowing stakeholders to visualize Kimia Farma's business trends effectively.
+This analysis aims to generate a comprehensive dashboard in Google Looker Studio, allowing us to visualize Kimia Farma's business trends effectively.

 ### **Through SQL queries and data visualization, the project seeks to answer**: